-The numerator includes patients for whom a transition record was transmitted to the facility or primary physician or other health care professional designated for follow-up care within 24 hours of discharge.
+The numerator includes patients for whom the transition record was transmitted to the facility (including inpatient facilities) or primary physician or other health care professional designated for follow-up care within 24 hours of discharge.
 All eleven elements must be captured and transmitted within 24 hours to satisfy the measure numerator.